TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 • [ ] Include opt-out instructions in every text message

-• [ ] Do not use pre-recorded messages or voicemail drops without prior express written consent
+• [ ] Do not use pre-recorded messages or voicemail drops without written consent

 • [ ] Keep call recordings and text logs for at least 5 years